-where the number of unaccredited investors is limited and the rest of the offerees are accredited investors.
+4 These rules govern the limited offer or sale of securities without registration under the Securities Act of 1933.
+The securities regulations provide for exemptions from the provision of certain information to prospective investors or from SEC registration requirements.
+This may occur for offerings of a certain size where the number of unaccredited investors is limited and the rest of the offerees are accredited investors.
 See 17 CFR 230.504-506.

-5 You state each company will have at least one round of outside investment known as a "Series A round."
-You explain that "in an emerging company's corporate life," this refers to the first round of financing in which the company issues preferred stock to investors, typically venture capitalists.
+Solution You explain that "in an emerging company's corporate life," this refers to the first round of financing in which the company issues preferred stock to investors, typically venture capitalists.
 You state that a Series A round is often preceded by an "angel" or "friends and family round," in which the company sells common stock or, sometimes, convertible debt to a close group of investors so that it has enough money to develop a business plan and attract investment in a Series A round.
-If the company is successful, the Series A round will be followed by successive rounds (B, C, and so on) of preferred stock financing, each at higher per share valuations until an IPO or a sale to another company for cash or public securities of the acquiring entity.
+If the company is successful, the Series A round will be followed by successive rounds (B, C, and so on) of preferred stock financing, each